 - Nuts.
 A bushel of studies shows that eating almonds, walnuts, peanuts, and other nuts is good for the heart.
 Eating 2 ounces of nuts a day can slightly lower LDL, on the order of 5%.
 Nuts have additional nutrients that protect the heart in other ways.

 - Foods fortified with sterols and stanols.
 Sterols and stanols extracted from plants gum up the body's ability to absorb cholesterol from food.
-Companies are adding them to foods ranging from margarine and granola bars to orange juice and chocolate.
+Companies are adding them to a wide variety foods.
 They're also available as supplements.
 Getting 2 grams of plant sterols or stanols a day can lower LDL cholesterol by about 10%.

 - Fatty fish.
 Eating fish two or three times a week can lower LDL in two ways: by replacing meat, which has LDL-boosting saturated fats, and by delivering LDL-lowering omega-3 fats.
 Omega-3s reduce triglycerides in the bloodstream and also protect the heart by helping prevent the onset of abnormal heart rhythms.

-For more ways to keep your heart healthy and conquer high cholesterol buy, What to do about High Cholesterol from Harvard Medical School.
+For more ways to keep your heart healthy and conquer high cholesterol, buy Mananging Your Cholesterol from Harvard Medical School.